app-sre/deployment-validation-operator/README.md

 ## Enabling Checks

 In the validation engine file is a function called getDisabledChecks().
-Comment out the check you would like to have availalbe to the user base of DVO and push the change.
+Comment out the check you would like to have available to the user base of DVO and push the change.

 ```
 Location of file